go-lang-plugin-org/go-lang-idea-plugin/README.md

  - alpha: https://plugins.jetbrains.com/plugins/alpha/5047
  - nightly: https://plugins.jetbrains.com/plugins/nightly/5047

+**NOTE**
+The above links are not meant to be used in browsers, so don't report issues about them not working or being inaccessible unless there's an error in the IDE itself.

-As this is not yet a stable, 1.x release, some things might not work as expected.
+Since these are not stable releases, some things might not work as expected.

 ### Release versions schema